deepanshs/mrsimulator/docs/introduction/getting_started.rst

 spin system tensor parameters used to generate a particular subspectrum, and Method defines the parameters for the particular NMR measurement that is to be simulated.
 A list of Method and :ref:`spin_system_documentation` objects are used to initialize a Simulator object, which is then used to generate the corresponding NMR spectra--returned as a CSDM object in each Method object.
+For more information on the CSDM (Core Scientific Dataset Model) see the `csdmpy documentation <https://csdmpy.readthedocs.io/en/stable/>`__.
 There is an additional class, SignalProcessor, for applying various post-simulation signal processing operations to CSDM dataset objects.
 All objects can be serialized.
 We adopt the Javascript Object Notation (JSON) as the file-serialization format for the model because it is human-readable, if properly organized,as well as easily integrable with any number of programming languages and related software packages.
 It is also the preferred serialization for data exchange in web-based applications.

 Here, we have put together some introductory examples which outline the basic use of ``mrsimulator``.
 For more detailed documentation on the usage of ``mrsimulator`` classes, see the User Documentation section.
 Also, check